Assistant Studio Manager

 Facilities

-Perform facilities maintenance as needed (sinks and plumbing, physical plant, lighting, etc.).
+• Perform facilities maintenance as needed (sinks and plumbing, physical plant, lighting, security cameras, internet, etc.).

-Work collaboratively to set policies around studio usage, safety, etc.
+• Work collaboratively to establish policies regarding studio usage, safety, and other relevant matters.

 Classes, Workshops, & Events

-Support onsite and offsite Pottery Northwest and partner events and workshops as needed.
+• Support onsite and offsite events and workshops for Pottery Northwest and its partners as needed.

 Studio Personnel Management

-Assist the Senior Studio Manager with recruiting, selecting, training, and supervising a diverse team of approximately 12 apprentices.
+• Assist the Studio Manager with recruiting, selecting, training, and supervising a diverse team of ~10 apprentices.

-Help train and supervise other studio personnel as delegated by the Senior Studio Manager.
+• Help train and supervise other studio personnel as delegated by the Studio Manager.

-Assist with the coordination and maintenance of personnel scheduling to ensure the studio is staffed during open studio hours.
+• Assist with coordinating and maintaining personnel scheduling to ensure the studio is staffed during open studio hours.

 Student & Visitor Support

-Answer studio doorbell and give guided tours as needed.
+• Answer the studio doorbell and give guided tours as needed.

 Studio Administration & Operations (25%)

-Track and organize wares from clay nights and workshops and assist the Programs Coordinator with contacting private event participants that wares are ready for pick up.
+• Track and organize wares from clay nights and workshops, and assist the Education Manager with contacting private event participants that wares are ready for pick up.

-Work with the Programs Coordinator to send important studio communications to the Pottery Northwest Community, such as upcoming deadlines, important announcements and reminders.
+• Work with the Education Manager to send important studio communications to the Pottery Northwest Community, such as upcoming deadlines, important announcements, and reminders.

 Shared Leadership (5%)

-Assist Senior Studio Manager in an annual work plan with metrics tied to overall organizational goals.
+• Assist the Studio Manager in an annual studio work plan with metrics tied to overall organizational goals.

 This job description is not to be construed as an exhaustive list of all responsibilities, duties, and skills required of this position.
 All Pottery NW employees may be required to perform duties outside of their normal responsibilities from time to time, as needed, to meet the ongoing needs of the organization.